 The wrist is formed by the two bones of the forearm, the radius and the ulna, and eight small carpal bones.
 The carpal bones are arranged in two rows at the base of the hand.
 There are four bones in each row.
 The scaphoid bone is one of the carpal bones on the thumb side of the wrist, just above the radius.
 A scaphoid (navicular) fracture is a break that occurs most often after a fall onto an outstretched hand.
 Symptoms of a scaphoid fracture typically include pain and tenderness in the area just below the base of the thumb.
 These symptoms may worsen when you try to pinch or grasp something.
 Treatment for a scaphoid fracture can range from casting to surgery, depending on the severity and location of the fracture.
 Because portions of the scaphoid have a poor blood supply, a fracture can disrupt the flow of blood to the bone, and complications with the healing process can occur.
 Therefore, it is important to consult a hand surgeon as soon as possible.

 Whether your wrist condition is urgent as a result of an injury, painful because of overuse, or keeping you from doing everyday things, we welcome you to our practice.

 Dr. Basil Besh is a board-certified orthopedic surgeon specializing in Hand, Wrist, and Elbow conditions.
-He is one of the few hand surgeons in Silicon Valley that has the Subspecialty Certificate in Surgery of the Hand and has over 15 years of experience focused on orthopedic hand conditions.
+He is one of the few hand surgeons in Silicon Valley with the Subspecialty Certificate in Surgery of the Hand.
+He has over 15 years of experience focused on orthopedic hand conditions.